teiid/teiid.io/content/about/faq.md

 ### How can Teiid be used?

-You can choose any of the supported [Teiid runtimes](/about/teiid_runtimes).
-There download bundles for [Teiid WildFly](/teiid_wildfly) and example projects for everything else to get you started.
+You can choose any of the availabe [Teiid distributions](/about/teiid_runtimes).
+There are download bundles for [Teiid WildFly](/teiid_wildfly) and example projects for everything else to get you started.

 ### Where can Teiid be used?